 - MX holds a 53.8% ownership interest in BOX.
-The results for BOX are consolidated in our Income Statement. - The net income attributable to non-controlling interests includes \$10.5 million related to BOX, an increase of \$5.9 million from \$4.6 million for the nine months ended September 30, 2012. - Net income attributable to non-controlling interests represents the other BOX members' share of BOX's net income or loss in the period.
+The results for BOX are consolidated in our Income Statement. - The net income attributable to non-controlling interests includes \$11.9 million related to BOX, an increase of \$5.8 million from \$6.1 million for 2011. - Net income attributable to non-controlling interests represents the other BOX members' share of BOX's net income or loss in the period.
 The increase reflects the non-controlling interests' share of a non-cash reversal of an impairment loss on the intangible asset related to BOX in Q2/12, which was \$6.2 million.
-In addition, the increase in net income for the nine months ended September 30, 2012 over the corresponding period in 2011 reflected higher revenue due to an increase in volumes.
+In addition, the increase in net income for 2012 over 2011 reflected higher revenue due to an increase in volumes and an accounting adjustment relating to the BOX SRO.